-- · documenting the geological project and presenting it to the scientific and technical Council in the Tajik Geological Agency, - $. \ \ negotiating \ with \ the \ Ministry \ of \ Finance \ and \ Taxes \ Commission \ regarding \ financial \ issues,$ - . overseeing the performance of several seismic survey works within the territory of the Western license area, - · creating geological maps and - · drafting a plan for the development of a seismic program.
+- documenting the geological project and presenting it to the scientific and technical Council in the Tajik Geological Agency, - negotiating with the Ministry of Finance and Taxes Commission regarding financial issues, - · overseeing the performance of several seismic survey works within the territory of the Western license area, - creating geological maps, - drafting a plan for the development of a seismic program and - in late December 2007, operations across the border into Tajikistan were conducted on the first of a number of seismic line extensions with the aim of obtaining long receiver offset data to improve imagery of the Tuzluk subthrust leads.
+Such data will be available to South Petroleum through a trade agreement with Somon Oil.